Safe exercise in pregnancy

 Things you can do

-- Try to encourage your partner to be active, unless she’s been told otherwise by a health professional.
+- Encourage your partner to be active, unless she’s been told otherwise by a health professional.

 - Stay active too – this will help keep your energy levels high, ready for baby’s arrival.